sanika-bhor/Mysql/SQL.md

 ## * Components of SQL :-

-- #### Data Defination Language (DDL):
+- ### Data Defination Language (DDL):
     ➡ DDL is used to create data tables, dictionaries and files within database.

     ➡ The DDL is also used to specify the structure of each tables, set of associated values with each attributes.

     ➡ Statement thats comes under DDL:

-      - To create the database insatace: CREATE
+  * To create the database insatace: CREATE
-      - To alter the structure of database: ALTER
+  * To alter the structure of database: ALTER
-      - To drop database instance: DROP
+  * To drop database instance: DROP
-      - TO rename database instance: RENAME
+  * To rename database instance: RENAME

 - #### Data Manipulation Language (DML):